angelopassaro/writeup/laboratory/laboratory.md

 <img src="./img/path2.png"  width="650"/>

-Now the path `/tmp`  with my version of chmod is at the beginning of in `$PATH` and when i run `docker-security` is executed chmod in tmp instead of chmod in bin.
+Now the path `/tmp` with my version of chmod is at the beginning of `$PATH` and when i run `docker-security` is executed chmod in tmp instead of chmod in bin.

 <img src="./img/rootshell.png"  width="650"/>

 and got shell as `root` and can grab the root flag.